StiliStoyanov/Employee-Management-System/README.md

-This project was for my course work in university and it can perform the basic CRUD opperations with each employee.
+This project was for my course work in university and it can perform the basic CRUD operations with each employee.